mattthughes/into-your-mind/README.md

 * Fixed a bug where the user couldn't enter a lowercase value.
 In order to fix this I added the .upper method to the start variable, which converted each string input to an uppercase value which passed the if validation fixing this issue.
 * Fixed a bug where username was not defined and could not be accessed in other functions apart from the welcome message function where the username variable was declared.
 To fix this I added the username paramater for every function other than the welcome message function, which allowed me to access the username variable in other functions.
 * Fixed a bug where the first selection would keep repeating when the answer was correct.
 In order to fix this I added the continue keyword to the else statement which fixed this issue.
+* Fixed a bug where the output delay was repeating removed the output delay from the while true statement and adjusted the format of the text message to improve readability for the user.

 ## Credits